 Our cat skiing accommodation in Georgia has a rustic twist and authentic charm that’s different from mainstream European resort lodgings.
-Terrace Bakhmaro is a spacious, warm, comfortable, three-storey mountain-side lodge.
-Nestled between the trees, it looks out over the peaks and terrain we will ski and ride during your time here.
+Terrace Bakhmaro is nestled between the trees, looking out over the peaks and terrain we will ski and ride during your time here.
 Perched on a plateau, the lodge sits alone, peering down on the abandoned summer cabins of Bakhmaro below.

-It has a simpler, more laid-back vibe than the luxury cat skiing accommodation that can be found in parts of British Columbia.
-And it has more warmth and cosiness (plus the talents of a live-in Georgian cook) than you might expect from the more remote, basic Alpine mountain huts.
+Both homes are spacious, warm, comfortable, three-storey mountain-side lodges.
+They have a simpler, more laid-back vibe than the luxury cat skiing accommodation that can be found in parts of British Columbia.
+And they have more warmth and cosiness (plus the talents of live-in Georgian cooks) than you might expect from the more remote, basic Alpine mountain huts.

-It is owned and managed by a group of local Georgian friends who will look after you in the best of spirits!
+The homes are owned and managed by a group of local Georgian friends who will look after you in the best of spirits!

 CAT SKIING ACCOMMODATION

-• Full board, delicious Georgian cuisine
+- Full board, delicious Georgian cuisine

-• WiFi
+- WiFi

-• Central social and dining space
+- Central social and dining space

-• Sauna
+- Sauna

-• Hot showers
+- Hot showers

-• Outstanding views and stunning sunrises
+- Outstanding views and stunning sunrises

 Georgian meals